Post Covid-19 Re-opening Information

 ENTERING THE SURGERY

 We have also invested in the use of FFP2 and FFP3 masks that filter 94% and 99% respectively of airborne particles in both directions (patient to clinician and clinician to patient).
-Prior to treatment you may be asked to rinse your mouth with a mouthwash to help reduce any bacteria/viruses.

 At the Dental Centre Bedford we have chosen to go over and beyond the NHS guidelines by installing air purification machines (beginning of July) into all our surgeries.
 The high-performance DentAir system from Bryant Dental uses the very latest and trusted technology in air purification to eliminate contaminants in the room, quickly and effectively.